DUI Car Insurance in Colorado

 Additional Costs to Consider After a DUI in Colorado

 • Towing costs.
-Getting your car back costs $100 to $250 for towing services.
-Storage fees add $20 to $40 per day until you retrieve your vehicle from the impound lot.
+Recovering your car costs $100 to $250 for towing.
+Storage fees add $20 to $40 per day until you retrieve it.

 • License reinstatement.
-Getting your driving privileges back costs $95 to $150.
-Add another $20 to $50 for restoration and service fees through the DMV.
+Getting your driving privileges back costs $95 to $150, plus $20 to $50 in DMV restoration and service fees.

 • Legal representation.
-Attorney fees run $1,500 to $5,000 for DUI cases.
-Civil lawsuits could result in additional damages if your case involves property damage or injuries.
+Attorney fees run $1,500 to $5,000.
+If your case involves property damage or injuries, civil liability could add to that.

 • Probation supervision.
 Monthly supervision fees range from $50 to $100.
-Required drug tests cost an additional $10 to $50 each time you're tested.
+Drug tests cost an additional $10 to $50 each.

 How to Get the Best Cheap Colorado Car Insurance With a DUI